Newell G. Bringhurst: Biography

 Bringhurst was born in Salt Lake City, Utah.
 He received a B.S. degree from the University of Utah in 1965, and completed his master's degree studies in 1967 with a thesis on George H. Dern.

 Bringhurst became a history department lecturer at San Jose State University in 1972, where he taught for three years.
 He was awarded a Ph.D. in history from the University of California at Davis in 1975.
 He was hired the following year by Boise State University as an instructor of history.
 He joined the faculty at Indiana University at Kokomo as an assistant professor of history in 1977.

 Bringhurst joined the Mormon History Association in 1972, and served as its president in 1999–2000.
 He was appointed as MHA Historian in 2002.
-He has been involved with The John Whitmer Historical Association since the mid-1970s, and served as its president from 2005–2006.
+He has been involved with The John Whitmer Historical Association since the mid-1970s, and served as its president from 2005 to 2006.